This post was originally published on Sep 17, 2015 but has been updated to reflect the latest information.

 DataService, we have to add a provider for our injector.
-We can do that by passing a provider to
+We can do that by adding a provider to our component.

 Until now there’s nothing new here.
 If this is new to you, you might want to read our article on Dependency Injection in Angular 2 first.